NREL/routee-compass/docs/intro.md

 - Core engine written in Rust for improved runtimes, parallel query execution, and the ability to load nation-sized road networks into memory
 - Rust, HTTP, and Python APIs for integration into different research pipelines and other software

+For more information about Compass, read about our [motivation](motivation)

 ## Quickstart

-1. Follow the [install instructions](conda-install) for the python package.
+1. Follow the [install instructions](installation) for the python package.
 1. Follow this [example](examples/01_open_street_maps_example) to start routing over Open Street Maps data.